dgattiwsu/CQ-ESN/README.md

 #### OUTCOME

-A very large number of different CQ-ESN settings (only a few of which are reported as examples in the **tests** folder) were tested.
+A very large number of different CQ-ESN settings (only a few of which are reported as examples in the **tests** folder) were evaluated.
 Altogether, the best results were obtained using:

 - Complex-valued reservoirs and states
 - Kernel Ridge Regression readout